dart-lang/language/working/augmentation-libraries/feature-specification.md

 `augmented(…)` as were passed to it.
 It may invoke `augmented` once, more than once, or not at all.

-It is a compile-time error if, after type inference:
+It is a compile-time error if:

 *   The function signature of the augmenting function does not exactly match the function signature of the augmented function.
-This means the return types must be the same type; there must be same number or required and optional positional parameters, all with the  same types, the sane number of named parameters, each pairwise with the same name, same type and same `required` and `covariant` modifiers, and any type parameters and their bounds must be the same (like for type declarations).
+This means that any provided return types must be the same type; there must be same number or required and optional positional parameters, all with the same types (when provided), the same number of named parameters, each pairwise with the same name, same type (when provided) and same `required` and `covariant` modifiers, and any type parameters and their bounds (when provided) must be the same (like for type declarations).

     *Since repeating the signature is, by definition, redundant, this doesn't accomplish anything semantically.
 But it ensures that anyone reading the